kevstter/image_inpainting/README.md

 The techniques we use to evolve these models are the subject of [my thesis](https://github.com/kevstter/Thesis-B)

-At some point down the road, it would be nice to look at the performance vs the direct energy minimization from a variational model as in [Getreuer](http://www.ipol.im/pub/art/2012/g-tvi/) and [Papafitsoros, Schoenlieb, and Sengul](http://www.ipol.im/pub/art/2013/40/), both of whom use the split Bregman algorithm to minimize the energy functional.
+At some point down the road, it would be nice to look at the performance vs the direct energy minimization from a variational model as in [Getreuer](http://www.ipol.im/pub/art/2012/g-tvi/) and [Papafitsoros, Schoenlieb, and Sengul](http://www.ipol.im/pub/art/2013/40/), both of whom use the split Bregman algorithm to minimize an energy functional.